ibm-cloud-docs/data-virtualization/connecting/connecting.md

 - Verify that a supported driver is installed

-   - If your application or tool already contains the Db2 v11.5 IBM Data Server Driver Package, then your application or tool is able to connect to your Data Virtualization database by using that driver.
+   - If your application or tool already contains the Db2 v11.5 IBM Data Server Driver Package, then your application or tool is able to connect to your Data Virtualization instance by using that driver.
    - Otherwise, install the Db2 driver package, which you can download from [here](https://www.ibm.com/support/pages/node/387577){: external}.

 - Configure your environment